Trust Pilot Reviews

 Why Choose LED Lighting Supply for Your Direct Burial Project

-Our experienced product specialists analyze your site conditions and provide detailed energy savings calculations before you purchase.
-We create complimentary, custom lighting plans that optimize pole placement for your specific facility layout and lighting requirements.
 Unlike generic suppliers, our team has specified direct burial poles for over 3,000 commercial projects, giving us insight into which material and height combinations perform best in different environments.
-We maintain extensive inventory of direct burial poles in all materials, ensuring faster delivery than manufacturers who require 6-8 week lead times.
+We maintain an extensive inventory of direct burial poles in all materials, ensuring faster delivery than manufacturers who require 6-8 week lead times.
 Our technical expertise means you get the right pole specification the first time, eliminating costly change orders and installation delays that plague projects sourced from inexperienced vendors.

 Direct Burial Light Poles Frequently Asked Questions

-Direct burial light poles are lighting structures embedded directly into the ground without concrete foundations or anchor bolt systems.
-The pole's lower section gets placed into an excavated hole and secured with soil backfill, eliminating the extensive excavation and foundational work required for traditional mounting methods.
-This installation approach creates stable lighting solutions while reducing both installation time and project costs.
+A direct burial light pole is a lighting structure embedded directly into the ground without concrete foundations or anchor bolt systems.
+The pole''s lower section is placed into an excavated hole and secured with soil backfill, eliminating anchor bolts, base plates, and mounting hardware.